lukasgolson/MediaTools/Extractor/README.md

 ## Contributing

-IRSS Media Tools is an open project and contributions are welcome.
-If you are interested in contributing, please contact Lukas Olson for more information on how you can help improve IRSS Media Tools.
+The IRSS Media Tools are an open project and contributions are welcome.
+If you are interested in contributing, please contact
+Lukas Olson for more information on how you can help improve the IRSS Media Tools.

-Thank you for using IRSS Media Tools!
+Thank you for using the IRSS Media Tools!